-Nicholas Kovacevich, our Chief Corporate Development Officer owns capital stock of Unrivaled Brands Inc. ("Unrivaled") and serves on the Unrivaled board of directors.
-Net sales to Unrivaled totaled approximately \$0.4 million and \$0.1 million for the years ended December 31, 2022 and 2021, respectively.
-Total gross accounts receivable due from Unrivaled were approximately \$0.4 million as of December 31, 2022 and 2021, respectively.
-On February 8, 2023, we filed a lawsuit against Unrivaled in Superior Court of California, Orange County, seeking to compel the repayment of Unrivaled's open balance due to us.
-We can provide no assurances that we will be successful in this lawsuit, or that the amounts due to us, or any portion thereof, will be recovered.
+Nicholas Kovacevich, our former Chief Corporate Development Officer owns capital stock of Blum Holdings Inc. ("Blum") and serves on the Blum board of directors.
+Net sales to Blum totaled approximately \$0.4 million for the ended December 31, 2022.
+Total accounts receivable due from Blum were approximately \$0.4 million as of December 31, 2023 and 2022, respectively.
+On February 8, 2023, we filed a lawsuit against Blum in Superior Court of California, Orange County, seeking to compel the repayment of Blum's open balance due to us.
+As of the date of these financial statements were available to be issued, there has been a judgement received in favor of the Company.